EE-crisrmh/Arduino-EEPROM-PROGRAMMER/README.md

 ---

-## Host Tool: How a software developer can contribute:
+## Host Tool: How a Software Developer can contribute: (More in Future Plans folder)

 The goal is a small CLI tool that feels like: